About Nagapattinam Tourist Places Or Places to visit in Nagapattinam District

 A mile from Keevalur station on the Tiruvarur Nagore line is a temple of Agastyalinga.
 The Nataraja image here is unique having ten heads, all armed with trident, round, shield, mazhu, noose, club etc. a craftsmanship of inimitable intricacy.
 There is a separate sanctum here for Kubera the God of fortune, rare indeed in the south.

-Ettukkudi is about 28km away from Nagappattinam this temple is famous for Lord Muruga.
+Ettukkudi is about 28km away from Nagapattinam City.
+This temple is famous for Lord Muruga.
 Saint Arunagiri nathar has sung hymns on the Lord here.

 Vedaranyam (Thirumaraikkadu forest of Vedas)